List of Marvel Comics characters: S: Jonathan Gallagher

 The Superior (Jonathan Gallagher) is an enemy of Comet Man.
 The character, created by Bill Mumy, Miguel Ferrer and Kelley Jones, first appeared in Comet Man #1 (February 1987).

 John Gallagher was born to Jack Beckley and his unnamed fiancée.
 Jack went to fight in the South Pacific while his fiancée gave birth to John and put him up for adoption.
 Jack was unaware of John's existence and went on to marry his fiancée and had Stephen and Rosemary.
 Years later, John formed a government group called The Bridge and adopted the name The Superior.
 He traced his father, but he didn't believe that John was his son, so he killed his father by staging a plane crash.
 He went up against his brother, Stephen, by kidnapping his son Benny, but was killed.

-Bastards of Evil
+Bastards of Evil version

 The Superior is a supervillain in Marvel Comics.
 The character, created by Sean McKeever and David Baldeon, first appeared in Young Allies Volume 2, #2 (September 2010).

 The Superior is a ten-year-old child who claims to be the son of the Leader, and possesses a similar appearance to him.
 He forms the Bastards of Evil, a group of individuals who were supposedly abandoned by their supervillain parents.